isomerpages/ogp-sync/_for-employees/Mobile Number Verification.md

 ### **How do I verify my mobile number?**
 ![](/images/Mobile%20Number.svg)

-Enter your mobile number upon submitting your ART results and verify on Sync for automatic retrieval.
-You will only need to verify your mobile number once.
-Your name and NRIC details are automatically collected from SingPass.
+Before you submit an ART result, you will need to verify your mobile number.
+You will only need to do this once, and your verified number will be saved on your profile.
+Your name and NRIC details will be filled in automatically when you log in using Singpass.

 ### **How do I update my mobile number?**
 ![](/images/Profile_verification.svg)

-To update or change your mobile number, access your **profile page** from the Sync menu.
-You will need to verify your new mobile number via an OTP verification.
+To update or change your mobile number, visit the **Profile** page in the Sync menu.
+You will need to verify your new mobile number using an OTP.